Gas Leaf Blower Ban in US States and Cities

 Montana

 Gas-powered leaf blowers are not prohibited in Montana.
-Their use is permitted by the state without any particular local restrictions.
+The state permits their use without any particular local restrictions.

 Nebraska

-Nebraska has not moved towards prohibiting all gas leaf blowers at the state level.
-Additionally, these devices are not subject to significant restrictions in Nebraska’s cities.
+Nebraska has not moved towards prohibiting all gas leaf blowers at the state level, and these devices are not subject to significant restrictions in Nebraska’s cities.

 Nevada